GoogleCloudPlatform/compute-image-tools/cli_tools/gce_ovf_import/README.md

 ## Compute Engine OVF Import

-The `gce_ovf_import` tool imports a virtual appliance in OVF format created in VMware environments to Google Compute Engine VM.
+The `gce_ovf_import` tool imports a virtual appliance in OVF format created in VMware environments to Google Compute Engine VM or machine image.
 It supports importing OVF and OVA archives.

 The following configurations of the OVF virtual appliance are imported:
 + Virtual Disks (represented by the DiskSection of the OVF format)